 One can easily spot the chicken of the woods mushroom by its impressive size and vibrant yellow-orange colors.
 This large polypore has surprised many a nature lover the first time they found it!
-Yet did you know they’re also edible, and considered a delicacy in some parts of the world?
+Yet, did you know they’re also edible and considered a delicacy in many parts of the world?

 This mushroom has a lemony, meaty taste.
 Some think it tastes like its chicken namesake; others describe the flavor as being more like crab or lobster.
 Whatever your opinion, the chicken fungus makes a great substitute for meat in almost any dish.